-- 1. Install Oracle Database onto your server by using Oracle Database Installation Guide. - 2.
-Use Oracle Database Client Installation Guide to install Oracle Database Client on each client node.
+- 1. Install Oracle Database on a server by using Oracle Database Installation Guide for Linux x86-64. - 2.
+Use Oracle Database Client Installation Guide for Linux x86-64 to install Oracle Database Client on each client node.

-If you have many client nodes, consider staging the software centrally, mapping the drive, and running Oracle Universal Installer in silent or noninteractive mode.
+If you have many client nodes, consider staging the software centrally, mapping the drive, and running Oracle Universal Installer in noninteractive mode.

-If your client nodes only require a default installation into a new Oracle home directory, consider using Oracle Database Client Quick Installation Guide.
+If the client nodes only require a default installation into a new Oracle home directory, consider using Oracle Database Quick Installation Guide for Linux x86-64.